Hardware Engineering

 Circuit design: Creating and designing circuits for building blocks of the system architecture, including selecting components to meet specific requirements and specifications.

-PCB Design: Designing an art work of the PCB considering shape, size, mounting, performance requirements, cost, placement requirements of specific circuit or components, manufacturability, testability other specific requiments.
+PCB Design: Designing an art work of the PCB considering shape, size, mounting, performance requirements, cost, placement requirements of specific circuit or components, manufacturability, testability other specific requirements.

 Prototype development: Building and testing prototypes to validate the design and identify any issues that need to be addressed.